Senior's Corner

 Tax Awareness Tools for Homeowners

-But this can affect anyone encountering the below two scenarios.
+But this can affect anyone encountering the below three scenarios.

 Two common homeowner decisions — transferring property to family and using home equity — carry tax reporting requirements that most people never learn about until it's too late.
 These tools help you understand what's at stake before you act.

-Watch a 2-minute overview of both tools
+Watch the 4:19 overview of all three tools

 🏠